nylen/wp-rest-notepad/README.md

 ## Enhancements

 I have intentionally kept this app very simple.
-There are a few enhancements for which I would definitely welcome PRs:
+However, there are a few enhancements for which I would definitely welcome PRs:

 - [OAuth1](https://github.com/WP-API/OAuth1) support for self-hosted sites.
 - Configuration instructions/files for nginx.